Communication

 • Take responsibility for your educational experience.

 • Learn how to access, use and check your university e-mail often.
-E-mail is our primary way of communicating to all of our majors, so please look for messages from your adviser.
+E-mail is our primary way of communicating to all of our majors, so please look for messages from your advisor.

 • Become familiar with campus resources.

-• Maintain contact with your adviser throughout the semester.
+• Maintain contact with your advisor throughout the semester.

 • Come to each advising appointment prepared to ask questions and discuss concerns.
 Please bring all advising-related materials, your proposed list of courses to take, completed forms, etc.

-• Know how and when to check holds in and which offices to contact to rectify, remove, or move the hold.
+• Know how and when to check holds and which offices to contact to remove the hold.

-• Assess your interests, abilities, values, and needs and to discuss these with your adviser.
+• Assess your interests, abilities, values, and needs and to discuss these with your advisor.

 • Clarify your educational, career and personal goals.